CollectionBuilder/cb-docs/docs/software/github.md

 Your email and user name is recorded with every commit.
 This helps ensure integrity and authenticity of the history.
 Most people keep their email public.
-Alternatively, check GitHub's tips on how to [set up email privacy](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#about-commit-email-addresses){:target="_blank" rel="noopener"}.
+However, GitHub provides tools to set up a `noreply` address that enables you to keep your email private--check GitHub's tips on how to [set up email privacy](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#about-commit-email-addresses){:target="_blank" rel="noopener"} or look in your email settings on your profile.
-GitHub can provide a no-reply email address that can be found via your email settings on your profile.
+If you set up a private email, be sure to also use it when [configuring git on your computer](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#setting-your-commit-email-address-on-github)!

 ## Using GitHub